How Welsh Government use your data for Lifelong Learning

 It is mandatory that the Lifelong Learning Wales Record (LLWR) privacy notice is seen by each learner during the enrolment process and for those learners that are currently in learning.

-Your participation in the programme is dependent on you providing personal data.
-The legal basis we rely on to process your personal data is article 6(1)(e) of the General Data Protection Regulation.
+our participation in the programme is dependent on you providing personal data.
+The legal basis we rely on to process your personal data is article 6(1)(e) of the UK General Data Protection Regulation.
 This allows us to meet our legal duties and administer and monitor the funding we provide.
 Where you provide special category information, such as ethnicity, this will be processed with your consent.
 A full list of special category data can be found using the following link: gov.wales/lifelong learning wales record privacy notice

 The Welsh Government will be the data controller for the personal information you provide.